Farshid-997/React-Redux-Practice/README.md

 # Getting Started with Create React App -practising redux

-=> Redux is used as a sate management system.
+=> Redux is used as a state management system.

 => There are 3 things in redux- Store,Action and reducer.
 => we can use reducer in vanilla js,angular and react